-- 6. An Overall Grand Champion and Overall Reserve Grand Champion Market Beef will be selected from the Champions and Reserve Champions in each division. - 7.
+- 5. Market beef classes will be determined by weight for each division of Steers and Heifers. - a.
+Market Steer Classes will be grouped into four weight divisions, and Champions will be selected within each division. - b.
+Class breaks by weight will be made at the discretion of the Superintendent for each division. - 6.
+An Overall Grand Champion and Overall Reserve Grand Champion Market Beef will be selected from the Champions and Reserve Champions in each division. - 7.
 An exhibitor may show a total of 3 market beef animals, steers and heifers combined. - 8.
-Market heifers cannot show in the Breeding Beef classes.
+Market heifers cannot be shown in the Breeding Beef classes.
 Market heifers cannot be pregnant. - 9.
 Only those animals eligible from market classes will be able to sell in the Junior Livestock Sale.
 All beef consigned to the Junior Livestock Sale must be sold and will go to slaughter. - 10.
-Overall Grand Champion and Overall Reserve Grand Champion Market Beef are required to sell in the Junior Livestock Sale, providing all requirements for exhibits and exhibitors are met. - 11.
+All beef animals sold through the Junior Livestock Sale will have their carcasses evaluated and automatically entered in the carcass contest.
+The fee for this evaluation is included in the market beef entry fee. - 11.
+Overall Grand Champion and Overall Reserve Grand Champion Market Beef are required to sell in the Junior Livestock Sale, providing all requirements for exhibits and exhibitors are met. - 12.
 USDA Wholesome Meat Act & BSE In order for Larimer County Fair exhibitors to comply with the USDA/FDA requirements, all Junior Livestock Sale Beef animals will be required to have a "Certification and Statement of Disclosure" form (purple form) and BSE Affidavit signed by the Exhibitor, and Parent/Guardian. - a.
 Forms must be turned in at fair check-in. - b.
-These forms will be kept on file and will follow the animal(s) through slaughter. - 12.
-See general Livestock Rules for information on release of animals after show.
+These forms will be kept on file and will follow the animal(s) through slaughter. - 13.
+See general Livestock Rules for information on the release of animals after the show.

-Market Bred and Fed Beef Class
+Market Bred and Fed Beef Contest

-1. 4-H exhibitors must have owned and calved out their own cow and be showing a calf born in the 2022 calving season.

-- 3. A brand inspection proving ownership of the cow and market steer, or market heifer will be required. - 4.
-Each exhibitor will be allowed to show up to two animals (these - animals are part of the 3 steer/heifer limit allowed at Fair). - 5.
-Market steers and heifers will be judged on their market qualities.
+- 1. 4-H exhibitors must have owned and calved out their own cow and be showing a calf born in the 2023 calving season. - 3.
+A brand inspection proving ownership of the market steer, or market heifer, will be required. - 4.
+Each exhibitor will be allowed to show up to two animals (these animals are part of the 3 steer/heifer limit allowed at Fair). - 5.
+Market steers and heifers will be judged on their market qualities. - 6.
+Exhibiting in this contest does not qualify entry to the Junior Livestock Sale.
+Beef animals must be shown in the Market Beef Class to qualify for the sale.

-Club Group of Three Class
+Club Group of Three Contest